-Your physician will initially pursue conservative non-surgical methods as a means of pain control during your first appointment.
+Your physician will initially pursue conservative non-surgical methods as pain control during your first appointment.
 Neuropathic pain can be treated with pain relief medications and treatment strategies to improve daily function.

 This helps alleviate sleeplessness and decreased functioning, chronic pain, and insomnia from nerve damage.
 At certain times, symptoms may get better after formation.
 In that case, you won’t need more treatment.

-Generally, your surgeon should perform surgery on an old injury if your current diagnosis persists over more than four months without improvement after receiving treatments.
+Generally, your surgeon should perform surgery on an old injury if your current diagnosis persists over four months without improvement after receiving treatments.

-Doctors’ priority for spinal injuries treatment is to prevent further injury and increase patients’ chances of living an active, pain-free life.
+Doctors’ priority for spinal injury treatment is to prevent further injury and increase patients’ chances of living an active, pain-free life.